 University of Colorado’s Museum of Natural History

-The museum is temporarily closed, we will update when it reopens.
 The University of Colorado Boulder’s Museum of Natural History is home to a variety of prehistoric fossils in its Paleontology Hall.
 The museum houses 150,000 catalogued specimens from all over the United States and the world, but the fossil vertebrate collection is focused on the Rocky Mountain region.
 In addition to prehistoric creatures, the museum houses invertebrates and plants, including beautiful pieces of petrified wood.
 Family friendly and full of interesting exhibits, CU’s Museum of Natural History is one of Boulder’s best free spots for learning and exploring.

 Fiske Planetarium is located on the campus of the University of Colorado.
 The Planetarium hosts a diverse range of shows, star talks, LASER shows, and special live events in it’s 65-foot diameter dome (the largest between Chicago and Los Angeles!).
 In 2013, Fiske completed a major systems upgrade with an 8K Sky-Skan projection system that allows us to show the most cutting-edge content in a truly immersive environment that fully surrounds audiences with a huge screen, dazzling visuals, and fantastic sound.
 The new star machine, which looks like R2-D2, shows 10 million stars and the Milky Way, the most beautiful indoor sky ever.
 The planetarium hosts special talks and educational events, and often host large crowds during astronomical and NASA-related events.
 Fiske is open weekdays for select shows and events, and hosts weekend shows and matinées.
 For the Planetarium’s show schedule, click here.
 The Fiske Planetarium is located at 2414 Regent Dr, Boulder, CO 80309.
 Shows vary daily, see full schedule here.